jamaier/Recipe.Solution/README.md

 ## Description

 This project uses Identity in an ASP.NET Core MVC project to authenticate users.
-This project contains a one-to-many relationship between `Tag` and `Recipe`, and a many-to-many relationship between `Ratings` and `Tag`, and a one-to-many relationship between `ApplicationUser` and `Recipe`.
+This project contains a one-to-many relationship between `Tag` and `Recipe` and a one-to-many relationship between `ApplicationUser` and `Recipe`.

 ## How To Run This Project